Go to our Facebook page to see current animals needing adoption or assistance by clicking on the

 OCPAW (ONSLOW COUNTY PARTNERS FOR ANIMAL WELFARE, INC)

 VOLUNTEER NON PROFIT

-PLEASE COME AND SUPPORT OUR FUNDRAISER TO SUPPORT OUR PROGRAMS OF LOW COST SPAY/NEUTER VOUCHERS, FERAL CAT (TRAP/NEUTER/RELEASE), RE-HOMING PROGRAMS FOR LOST AND ABANDONED ANIMALS AND OUR GUARDIAN ANGEL SERVICE DOG PROGRAM.
+PLEASE COME AND SUPPORT OUR FUNDRAISER TO SUPPORT OUR PROGRAMS OF SPAY/NEUTER VOUCHERS, FERAL CAT (TRAP/NEUTER/RELEASE), RE-HOMING PROGRAMS FOR LOST AND ABANDONED ANIMALS AND OUR GUARDIAN ANGEL SERVICE DOG PROGRAM.

-Here is the link to Carolyn Alford's article about Ben.
+Here is the Carolyn Alford's article about Ben.

 Our Drop Trap Program